 - When Possible, Always Add Storage

-An easy way to sneak some extra storage into your kitchen during a renovation is to incorporate hidden storage spaces.
-One way to do this is by adding a built-in corner appliance garage to your custom cabinet design.
+An easy way to sneak some extra storage into your kitchen during a renovation is to incorporate hidden storage spaces, by adding some custom kitchen cabinets.
+One way to create room for this highly bespoke solution is by adding a built-in corner appliance to your custom cabinet design.
 By concealing small appliances like toasters or coffee makers in an appliance garage, you eliminate clutter, making the space feel a little bigger while also keeping things you use every day close at hand.